About the tour

 It’s impressive to watch the water move through channel and boats come and go.

-This afternoon we visit the Kalbarri National Park for spectacular views of the Murchison River Gorges.
 Experience new Skywalk which over hangs the Murchison River gorges 100 metres above the riverbed.
 Awesome views of the Murchison River wending its way out to the coast at Kalbarri.

 Kalbarri National Park is highly regarded for its extraordinary seasonal flowers which can start in July and continue to flower late October with pops of colour from local Verticordias and many other local species.